stfc/PSyclone/doc/user_guide/dynamo0p3.rst

           currently support integer reductions, integer scalar arguments are restricted to having read-only access.*

+.. note:: A ``GH_FIELD`` argument that specifies ``GH_WRITE`` or
+          ``GH_READWRITE`` as its access pattern must be a discontinuous function in the horizontal (see :ref:`dynamo0.3-function-space`
+          for list of discontinuous function spaces) and it will not need colouring.
+If the field is described as being on any space, there is currently no way to determine this from the metadata (unless we can statically determine the space of the field being passed in).
+At the moment this type of Kernel is always treated as if it is continuous in the horizontal, even if it is not (see rules for :ref:`user-supplied kernels
+          <dynamo0.3-user-kernel-rules>` above).

-There is no restriction on the number and function-spaces of other quantities that a general-purpose kernel can modify other than that it must modify at least one.
+There is no restriction on the number and function spaces of other quantities that a general-purpose kernel can modify other than that it must modify at least one.
 The rules for kernels involving CMA operators, however, are stricter and only one argument may be modified (the CMA